-“App and site developers have an incredible opportunity to push progress forward, and provide their users with information on acceptable behaviors, videos, links, and insights,” explains Chris.
+“App and site developers have an incredible opportunity to push progress forward and provide their users with information on acceptable behaviors, videos, links, and insights,” explains Chris.
 “But it’s about being proactive too; setting standards and expectations.”

 Chris also points out that most apps’ Terms & Conditions only cover behaviors relating to the app and the users — not between users and other users, which is why community standards are important.

-“At the end of the day, self-respect and respect for others is crucial in combating discrimination and harassment of any kind.
+“At the end of the day, self-respect and respect for others are crucial in combating discrimination and harassment of any kind.
 By having honest dialogues with individuals about a range of issues – everything from identity to inappropriateness – we can raise more awareness about sexual harassment and better prevent it,” says Chris.
-“Shaming one person won’t necessarily change behavior, but getting a group of people to reflect on their actions will.”
+“Shaming one person won’t necessarily change behavior but getting a group of people to reflect on their actions will.”

 How Bad UX Can Ruin Your Online Brand